piotrmiskiewicz/kyma-environment-broker/docs/user/03-20-runtime-operations.md

 * Return an error, which interrupts the entire process, or skip step execution.
 * Repeat the entire operation after a specified period.

-> [!NOTE]
-> It's important to set lower timeouts for the Kyma installation in Runtime Provisioner.

 ## Stages

 A stage is a grouping unit for steps.
 An operation can consist of multiple stages, and a stage can consist of multiple steps.
 Once all the steps in a stage are successfully executed, the stage is marked as finished and never repeated, even if the next stage fails.
 If a step fails at a given stage, the whole stage is repeated from the beginning.